When it comes to applying for university, it’s not uncommon to be overwhelmed by the variety of options that are open to students.

-Some universities have been offering Two-Year degrees for a long time, and some don’t offer them at all.
-Universities like the University of Exeter or the University of Sheffield offer two-year degrees for certain subjects but are looking to expand further.
-While the University of Buckingham has been offering Two-Year degrees since 1976, which is when Two-Year degrees were first introduced to the UK.
+Some universities have been offering a two year degree for a long time, and some don’t offer them at all.
+Universities like the University of Exeter or the University of Sheffield offer two-year degrees for certain subjects but are looking to expand their selection.
+While The University of Buckingham has been offering two-year degrees since 1976, which is when two-year degrees were first introduced to the UK.

-A Two-Year degree is no different from any of the normal degrees that you can find at university.
+Is a two-year degree the same as a normal degree?
+A two-year degree is no different from any of the normal degrees that you can find at university.
 They offer the same result at the end of them, they’re just finished quicker than your normal degrees.

 You’ll still need to keep an eye on the purse strings, however, and you can look at some tips on how to save money as a student and see what you can save money on, as well as take advantage of a number of student discounts.